thuytrinht4/disaster-response-pipeline/README.md

 There are three components of this project.

 ### 1. ETL Pipeline
-In a Python script, `process_data.py`, write a data cleaning pipeline that:
+A Python script, `process_data.py`, contains data cleaning pipeline that:
 + Loads the `messages` and `categories` datasets
 + Tranform the two sets:
   + Merges the two datasets